dioz95/ml-project-sophia-auntie-police/README.md

 **If anyone feels these procedure is too complicated, you can just drag and drop your work inside the notebook folder.
 I will manage the file organization at the end.**

 # Update 24/11/2023
 Since I realized that someone found difficulties in loading the data, I provide the data `books.csv` that the alignment has been corrected inside the dataset folder.
-Feel free to use it and I hope `pd.read_csv()` should work to it.
+Feel free to use it and I hope `pd.read_csv()` should work to.